Skip to main contentSkip to navigation

 Does SSD Recovery Cost More Than Hard Drive Recovery?

-SSD recovery costs $200-$2,500.
-HDD recovery costs $100-$2,000.
 SSDs fail electronically through controller failure and firmware corruption.
 HDDs fail mechanically through head crashes and motor seizure.
-Both require PC-3000 diagnostic platforms, but SSD recovery uses microsoldering equipment rather than a clean bench for mechanical work.
+Both require PC-3000 diagnostic platforms, but the supporting equipment differs because the failure modes are different.

 FactorHard Drive (HDD)Solid-State Drive (SSD)